 1. Have a strong background in software engineering.

-Loose coupling, Less code, Don’t repeat yourself (DRY), explicit is better than implicit, Test-driven development (TDD), Distributed Version Control System (DVCS)… all important.
+Loose coupling, Less code, Don’t repeat yourself (DRY), explicit is better than implicit, Test-driven development (TDD), Distributed Version Control System (DVCS), and what .Net develops is all important.
 Did you understand any of those?
-If not then you are going to get a piece of shit code.
+If not then you are going to get a piece of crap code.
 Why is code important?
 Because it determines the type of engineering culture you build out internally & future maintenance (this is where the hard costs nail you down) and local hiring – quiet frankly great engineers do not like working in a pile of mess.

 If you do not know how to code move on or go and learn to code.
 Anyone with the right attitude and time today can learn to code.
 See http://www.codecademy.com/, http://www.udacity.com/, https://developers.google.com/university/, etc… plenty of resources online for free.
 No excuses.